What Is Managed IT Support? (Essential & Premium Services)

 In the last few years, the IT industry trend has shifted away from reactive support (or fixing something once it breaks) to proactive, holistic, constant management of a customer’s entire IT environment.

-This approach is a partnership between you and the provider to ensure that your IT infrastructure is prepared to handle the changing demands and priorities of your business.
+This approach is a partnership between you and the provider to ensure that your IT infrastructure is prepared to handle the changing demands and priorities of your business

-With managed IT support, customers pay one monthly fee for everything included in their contract.
-The other option, commonly called “break/fix,” is a pay-as-you-go option in which a provider supports clients on a time and materials basis leading to unpredictable costs.
+The other option for IT support, commonly called “break/fix,” is a pay-as-you-go option in which a provider supports clients on a time and materials basis leading to unpredictable costs.

 Read this article for a comprehensive comparison of break/fix and managed IT support (including the types of organizations that could benefit from each approach).
 Because honestly, each approach has its place.